earocorn/osh-docs/docs/osh-node/quickstart/deploying.md

 Open your web browser and navigate to [`http://localhost:8181/sensorhub/admin`](http://localhost:8181/sensorhub/admin)

-## Default OSH Configuration
+### Default OSH Configuration
-With the deployment package, there is a config.json file containing a default configuration of **OpenSensorHub**.
-Within this configuration, only default users and services are configured.
+With the deployment package, there is a `config.json` file containing a default configuration of **OpenSensorHub**.
+Within this configuration, only default users and service modules are configured.

 :::info
 The default administrative credentials are: